salyu9/Untitled.ConfigDataBuilder/README.md

 If config construction has changed, reimporting procedure will fail with a warning reported: "Config dll types mismatch.
 Rebuilding config required."
 In this case, you should use menu "Tools > Config Data > Rebuild Config" to rebuild config assembly and reimport config data.

 You can force rebuild all via "Tools > Config Data > Force rebuild Config".
 You can also reimport data manually using "Tools > Config Data > Reimport data".

+⚠️ _Warning_: if you changed your custom type converters, you may need to force rebuild the assembly.